Legislative committee commits $800M total in bonding for hospital in West Valley City

 According to a recent presentation to the University of Utah Board of Trustees, construction costs have risen nearly one-third since 2022, increasing from $566 to $747 per square foot.
 Equipment costs have climbed by 70%.
 University officials have been informed that the project will require construction of a $12 million electrical substation, which has also driven up the project cost.

-Dr. Michael Good, CEO of University of Utah Health, told the trustees, that the campus “is such a strategically important project for University of Utah Health ... particularly the needs of the community for quality health care services and the current availability.
+Dr. Michael Good, CEO of University of Utah Health, told the trustees that the campus “is such a strategically important project for University of Utah Health ... particularly the needs of the community for quality health care services and the current availability.
 It’s a very exciting project and it’s been very frustrating because of the cost escalations,” he said.

 Aside from bonding, a $200 million private fundraising campaign is underway, Good said.
 “We’ve had many conversations already with potential interested partners,” he said.